Barry County Road Commission

 Mailbox Location

 Mailbox location shall be determined by the U.S. Postal Service and all other delivery boxes should comply by placing their boxes on the same side of the road.
 The bottom of the box shall be set at an elevation determined by the U.S. Postal service, usually between 42 and 48 inches above the road surface.
-The roadside face of the mailbox shall be a minimum of 8 inches from the outside edge of the road shoulder.
-No mailboxes shall be placed within 100 feet of the intersection of two roads, public or private.

 Structure and Composition